localvoid/ivi/documentation/advanced/syncable-value.md

 const e = input("", { type: "checked", checked: CHECKED(true) });
 ```

-In this example we are using special syncable value created with `INPUT_CHECKED()` function that will assign a checked
+In this example we are using special syncable value created with `CHECKED()` function that will assign a checked
 property on the input element.

 ## Creating Custom Syncable Values